m-bock/purescript-transit/README.md

 > Full source code: _[test/Examples/BridgesKoenigsberg.purs](test/Examples/BridgesKoenigsberg.purs)_

 So far, we've seen how **Transit** helps you build type-safe state machines and generate state diagrams and transition tables.
 But the power of **Transit** extends far beyond documentation generation.
-The reflected data structure—the term-level representation of your type-level DSL specification—can be converted into a general-purpose graph data structure, enabling sophisticated graph analysis.
+The reflected data structure — the term-level representation of your type-level DSL specification — can be converted into a general-purpose graph data structure, enabling sophisticated graph analysis.

 This example demonstrates this capability using the famous [Seven Bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) problem.
 In 1736, the mathematician Leonhard Euler[^euler] was asked whether it was possible to walk through the city of Königsberg crossing each of its seven bridges exactly once.
 Euler's solution to this problem laid the foundation for graph theory.